Online Offshore Sports Betting Guide

 Offshore betting is neither legal or illegal as sports offshore betting legality varies by jurisdiction.
 In many countries, it is fully regulated, in other areas, it’s expressly illegal.

 The reason to ask yourself as an online sports bettor is if placing a bet as an individual may be a problem for you within your country or region.
-If the answer is no, then offshore betting is safe.
+If the answer is no, then offshore betting is likely a safe option.

 Top Offshore Sports Betting Sites 2021